 It can be tempting to purchase furniture using a credit card or a payment plan.
-This can take years to pay off and will cost you much more than paying cash for your furniture.
+But this can take years to pay off and will cost you much more than paying cash for your furniture.

 Ask for Hand-Me-Downs

-However, before you bring any furniture home with you, make sure it is clean and pest free, and the last thing you want in your new place are a few unexpected roommates like bed bugs.
+However, before you bring any furniture home with you, make sure it is clean and free of pests.
+The last thing you want in your new place is a few unexpected roommates like bed bugs.
 Vacuum and shampoo a couch before you bring it home and dust/wipe down any wooden, metal, or plastic items.

-Borrow from Friends or Family
+Borrow From Friends or Family

 Another option is to borrow an item until you can purchase your own.
 For example, you may borrow an old television or microwave until you have the cash to purchase your own.

-Buying furniture used is a good way to save money when you are decorating.
+Buying used furniture is a good way to save money when you are decorating.
 Craigslist, the classifieds, and yard sales are great places to get good furniture at a much lower price.
 You can also shop for furniture at thrift stores.

-Some of the pieces may need to be refinished, and may take a little work, but may end up being your favorite pieces in the entire house.
+Some of the pieces may need to be refinished, and it may take a little work, but these pieces may end up being your favorite things in the entire house.
 The key to finding the right piece at the right price is to be patient and wait for the right piece.

 Shop Sales and Bargain

 You can save money by shopping sales for furniture or going to discount warehouses to make your purchases.
 Sometimes you can negotiate discounts on floor models to get a better price.
 Also, you could wait until Memorial Day, the 4th of July, or Labor Day, when there are usually great sales on furniture.